About the Prince William County Bar Association

-Other social events planned throughout the year include receptions, family picnics, and happy hours.
+Other social events planned throughout the year include receptions, baseball outings, and happy hours.

 PUBLIC RELATIONS: The Bar Association routinely supports programs in the schools, reaches out to Senior citizens, and provides support for programs to benefit local at-risk youth.
 Each year, through the Beat the Odds® program, the PWCBA awards scholarships and educational grants to youth who have been involved in the juvenile justice system, and despite the odds against them, have achieved academic and social progress.
 In addition, the PWCBA produces a number of law-related public education brochures which are distributed throughout the courts

-YOUNG LAWYERS GROUP: The Young Lawyers Group is the newest sub-group of attorneys within the Prince William County Bar Association.
+YOUNG LAWYERS GROUP: The Young Lawyers Group is one of the newest standing committees within the Prince William County Bar Association.
 Appealing to the “young and the young at heart” the group is focused on pursuing networking and mentoring opportunities, community service and use of technology.
 To that end, they have sponsored numerous happy hours both for the members of the PWC Bar and in conjunction with other local bar associations.
 They have taken on chairmanship of the Membership and Mentoring Committee within the PWC Bar, which is where individual and group mentoring activities are organized.
 They also sponsor a monthly breakfast at SERVE, the local homeless shelter.
-The Young Lawyers Group set up a social media account through LinkedIn to better connect them, and encourages the Bar to integrate the latest technology in all we do.
+The Young Lawyers Group provides technology tips in the Bar’s monthly newsletter, and encourages the Bar to integrate the latest technology in all we do.